Hierbioarch/03-Juicy-Match-3/README.md

 ## Implementation
 Built using Godot 3.2.3

+Music made in MusicScore 3.6.2

+Sound effects made using Audacity 2.3.3

 Features:
 Music, sound effects, change of icons, particles when matched, change of the type face, changed colors, shaking the screen when matched, add particles when elements is removed, make elements fall off the screen when matched, make them rotate when matched